ISRICWorldSoil/iso-28258-postgresql/README.md

 - Should the data model also consider Samples and Specimens?

 - Descritive observations do not have procedures.
 How relevant are they?

+- Descriptive results allow for the same FoI to be associated to the same codelist more than once (issu #3)